x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

 One way that the format is engineered for compressibility is in how the altered register positions (`.EncodedRegisterChangePositions`) are encoded.
 Information on how those register change positions are decoded will follow in the next section, along with implementation code.

 In another aspect, the format saves on space by using bitfields and flags in clever ways.
-For example, the size of an opcode and whether the thread id is available in the binary trace data block are encoded as one byte field, `BlockFlagsAndOpcodeSizeBitfield`, with the least significant 4 bits occupied by the opcode size, and the most significant bit indicating the presence of a thread id.
+For example, the size of an opcode and whether the thread ID is available in the binary trace data block are encoded as one byte field, `BlockFlagsAndOpcodeSizeBitfield`, with the least significant 4 bits occupied by the opcode size, and the most significant bit indicating the presence of a thread ID.
 In another aspect, the `MemoryAccessFlags` help to determine whether a given memory access even modified memory whatsoever, and should be allowed to take up extra space in `MemoryAccessNewData`.

 ## Trace Visualizer Implementation